tonyjurg/Parashot/WeeklyParasha/05 - Chayei Sara/README.md

 ## AI generated image

+The following image was created by Image created by DALL-E as illustration for this parasha: Rebekah at the well.

 <img src="Rebekah_at_the_well_DALL·E.jpg">

-Image created by DALL-E: Rebekah at the well.